 A pull handle is suitable where the door simply needs to be pulled to open it.
 There are many different designs of pull handles and they can be highly decorative.
 Pull handles are typically used in very old houses.
 Pull handles are also used on kitchen cupboards and drawers but in a smaller size than pull handles used on doors.
 Pull knobs are also used in kitchens and can be purchased in matching materials and finishes to the pull handles.

-Other pieces of Victorian door furniture
+What are the other pieces of Victorian door furniture?

 An escutcheon is used to cover the keyhole and can be highly decorative; it’s function is to protect the wood of the door from damage by keys.
 Some door handles are sold in sets with matching escutcheons.